ComputerSmoke/wizInt/README.md

 tinker [spell] [ingredient] - Like brew but protected from fizzles.

-nuke - a powerful spell that ends all reality at the end of the tick
+nuke - a powerful spell that immedietly ends all reality when cast

 fizzle - Cause the current scroll to fail, as well as any parent scrolls that did not protect themselves from fizzles.